Capithan/Web-Based-Question-Answering-System-using-AI/README.md

 Python: For backend logic and API integration.

 Streamlit: For building an interactive web interface.

-\nGoogle Gemini API: Provides the AI model for generating responses.
+Google Gemini API: Provides the AI model for generating responses.

-\ndotenv: Manages environment variables securely.
+dotenv: Manages environment variables securely.